atkaper/contest-java-character-replacer/README.md

 (We keep the abbreviation of the chain on purpose out of this code, this challenge is part of some "exam"... so we do not want to be found on the abbreviation).

-Code readability (just for the convert methods) is also nice, but speed was the challenge here...
+Code readability (just for the convert methods) is also nice, but speed was the main challenge here...

 The objective is to replace all the characters in the chain, according to these rules: